angiebaneres/Eniac-Magist-Project/README.md

 Used Tableu to visualize and present data

 ## Challenges Overcame
-The SQL queries to obtain the bussiness questions were complicated therefore much time were spent on this part Understand the Tableu functionalities in order to create the graphs was complex
+The SQL queries to obtain the bussiness questions were complicated therefore much time were spent on this part.
+Understand the Tableu functionalities in order to create the graphs was complex